ddddddeon/short/README.md

 ## Storage and caching
 Upon receiving a long URL from the user and generating a short URL, the long URL and short URL hash are stored in a MongoDB database and cached in Redis.

-It is reasonable to assume that for each user that generates a short URL, more than one other users will visit the short URL on average.
-For example, if someone posts the short URL on social media, multiple people will likely click the link.
-This is the reason caching is done on write.
+It is reasonable to assume that for each user that generates a short URL, multiple other users will visit the short URL on average.
+If someone posts the short URL on social media, multiple people will likely click the link, so caching is done on write.

 When a user clicks through a short URL link, the cache is checked first before the Mongo database.